GASOLINE FUEL SYSTEMS

 Electric fuel pumps can only operate when the engine is running.

 The exception to this is on fuel injected engines.
 Fuel injected engines require the line to the fuel rack to be pressurized for the engine to start.
-So the pump is allowed to come on momentarily to pressurize the line.
+The pump is allowed to come on momentarily to pressurize the line.
 This is not the entire fuel line, it is only the line from the pump to the fuel rack.
 Then the pump shuts off until the engine starts.

 Fuel Stop Valves: 33 CFR 183.528 (shutoff valves) They must meet the same fire test as other fuel fittings.
 If they are electric they can only operate when the ignition switch is on and they must be able to be operated manually.